wazuh/wazuh-documentation/source/cloud-service/your-environment/cancel-environment.rst

 .. meta::
   :description: Learn how to cancel an environment.

-Your environment will be automatically renewed monthly.
+Once you have :ref:`added your billing details <cloud_account_billing_details>`, your environment will be automatically renewed monthly.
 In case you want to stop renewing that environment, this can be done on the Wazuh Cloud Console:

 1. Go to your environment list.